IP Box

 Income that qualifies for the 80% deduction includes:

-The modified nexus approach requires a proportion calculation to determine what percentage of IP income qualifies for the 80% deduction.
+The modified nexus approach is set out in the OECD BEPS Action 5 final report on harmful tax practices and requires a proportion calculation to determine what percentage of IP income qualifies for the 80% deduction.
 The qualifying fraction is:

 Qualifying Expenditure (QE) × Uplift / Overall Expenditure (OE)